MTtankkeo/web_cookie/README.md

 # Web Cookie
-Ideally Implemented simple web client-cookie source code, and using Typescript.
+Ideally Implemented simple web client-cookie source code, and using Typescript.<br>
 `Cookies are rarely controlled directly by the client.`

 > The example doesn't work in the local environment.